Cambridge University Ceilidh Band

 4. Meetings of the Society:

-• The Annual General Meeting of the society will take place in the Lent Term.
+• The Annual General Meeting (AGM) of the society will take place in the Lent Term.
 The time and venue will be determined and publicised by the committee at least five Full Term days in advance.

 • Ordinary meetings shall be held for the organisation of events and other matters arising from the business of the society.
+They may be called by any member of the Committee, any time after notifying all relevant members.

 5. The Committee